ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/index.rst

        :link-type: ref
        :text-align: center

-       This tutorial demonstrate how to do some basic mathematical operations with PyDPF-Core.
+       This tutorial explains how to do some basic mathematical operations with PyDPF-Core.

 .. toctree::